-This past summer I went to Bolivia to find more faces of aging, and in the process witnessed an ancient ritual greeting the dawn of the Winter Solstice.
+In June of 2012 I went to Bolivia to celebrate the winter solstice with the shamans.
+This day is considered the Aymara new year, an astronomical event with ancestral trditions that go back thousands of years.
 I was staying in the town of Chinchana on the Isla del Sol on Lake Titicaca.
 One hour before dawn I set out to witness the ancient ritual of a culture that worshipped the sun, mountains, and water – but first I had to get up the mountain in the dark.

 The sky was a rich carpet of stars from horizon to horizon, filling the sky so thick it seemed you could walk on it.
 Because this was the southern hemisphere there were none of the familiar landmarks like the Big Dipper or Orion’s Belt.
 Off in the distance in the mountain’s dark silhouette I could see people climbing its side.
-Their flashlights created a snaking row of lights to the place where Yatiri priests were building a fire to welcome the dawn of the winter solstice – the Aymara new year.
+Their flashlights created a snaking row of lights to the place where Yatiri priests, also known as shamans or ancient healers, were building a fire to welcome the dawn of the winter solstice – the Aymara new year.

 The Aymara people inhabit the high plateau region of Bolivia known as the Altiplano, and this was their holiest day.
 Yatiris are traditional Aymara priests who serve as intermediaries with the spirit world.